folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 ###  Patron id(s) for checkout scanning

 This setting allows you to specify what types of patron IDs can be scanned to checkout items.
-All fields correspond to fields in the user record.
+All options correspond to fields in the user record.

 At least one of the options must be selected: